opulencephp/docs/database-basics.md

 $connectionPool = new MasterSlaveConnectionPool(
     new Driver(), // The driver to use new Server(
-        "127.0.0.1", // The master host
+        '127.0.0.1', // The master host
-        "username", // The master username
+        'username', // The master username
-        "password", // The master password
+        'password', // The master password
-        "databasename", // The name of the database to use 3306 // The master port
+        'databasename', // The name of the database to use 3306 // The master port
     ),
     [
         // List any slave servers
         new Server(
-            "127.0.0.2", // The slave host
+            '127.0.0.2', // The slave host
-            "username", // The slave username
+            'username', // The slave username
-            "password", // The slave password
+            'password', // The slave password
-            "databasename", // The name of the database to use 3306 // The slave port
+            'databasename', // The name of the database to use 3306 // The slave port
         )
     ],